Riqky/portfolio/_pages/lockpicking.md

 Sometimes a pin won't move, this is because there is too much friction between the pin and the core, you should relive a little bit of tension to solve this, but not too much, or all your pins will fall back.
 Another technique to open a lock is raking, a rake is like a pick, but with a lot of bumps.
 Raking looks a lot like picking, but you push all the pins up at the same time, allowing you to find the correct pins much faster.

-## My lockpicking and dissembly
+## My lockpicking and disassembly

-So, now we know how to pick, let's pick and dissemble some locks.
+So, now we know how to pick, let's pick and disassemble some locks.

 ### Practice